Giraffe weevil: Reproduction

 In order to attract a mating partner male giraffe weevils have been known to perform elaborate displays involving the swaying of their necks, showcasing their vibrant colors.
 The female giraffe weevil then evaluates the dance and if she approves, the male will have the opportunity to engage in courtship.

 While there has not been any quantitative research regarding the reproductive habits of giraffe weevils, certain observations have shed light on some unique behaviors.
-Females may roll up a leaf and lay a single egg inside the leaf tube, snipping it off to fall onto the forest floor.
+Females may roll up a leaf and lay a single egg inside the leaf tube, tightly wrapping it with silk she produces until it forms a cylindrical case.
+She then snips it off to fall onto the forest floor.
 The leaf then provides the larva with food in its first days of life.

 Sexual dimorphism

 Giraffe weevils exhibit sexual dimorphism.
 Male giraffe weevils have elongated necks that females lack.